So You Want To: Write A Teen Drama

 - Sex.
 Teenage-dom is linked to physical maturity, which is linked to sexual maturity (if it's not "identical to sexual maturity"), and Sex as Rite-of-Passage is a natural evolution of that fact.
 (Heck, if you go to the pr0n sites, you'll notice that the Coming-of-Age Story is a time-honored plot structure.)
 The problem is, there are a lot of Moral Guardians out there who don't want their teenagers thinking about sex, on the grounds that discussing it gives tacit permission to have it.
 Regardless of the wisdom of that position, this means that if you want to address sex in your teen drama, you will need to do it carefully.
 Notice that one of the most popular Teen Pregnancy films in recent memory, Juno, still glosses over sex a great deal, even though anyone with a brain knows that, to get knocked up, Juno's had some!
 It's dangerous to present a sex-positive message in any media that people under the age of 18 are going to be exposed to.
 (Even though, of all people, teenagers are who most need such an aesop.)

 Potential SubversionsThe original [Trope Name] for "teen drama" was Pretty White Kids With Problems.
 That should suggest a few subversions right there.
 Much has been said in the last twenty or thirty years about clinical depression, anxiety disorders, Self-Harm and suicide in the teenage population—The Virgin Suicides, Prozac Nation, Girl, Interrupted.
-You'd be forgiven for thinking that, from The Eighties onward, the business of growing up has just mysteriously encountered a Difficulty Spike.
+You'd be forgiven for thinking that, from The '80s onward, the business of growing up has just mysteriously encountered a Difficulty Spike.
 In reality, that's probably not true.
 It's partially that science was desperately behind the times; psychology itself as a discipline was only invented in the 1870s, and depression as a physical ailment—as opposed to a spiritual malaise, or a misalignment of the four humours—was only "discovered" in the The Fifties; even if teens had gotten depressed before then (and they probably didnote ), it wasn't recognized as such.
-But it's also that America wholeheartedly embraces the Therapy Is For The Weak trope, and anyone who has mental illness is automatically flawed and defective.
+But it's also that America wholeheartedly embraces the Therapy Is for the Weak trope, and anyone who has mental illness is automatically flawed and defective.
 It's only very recently that media have started to broach this topic—Girl, Interrupted was considered extremely ground-breaking when it came out in 1999, because it dared show its protagonists as fundamentally normal people who just happened to have different challenges than, say, not having legs.
 Of course, that is what a mental disorder is—lacking something physical—but fat chance on getting Hollywood to catch up with that fact, since the missing element (neurotransmitters) is too small to see.
 The point is, you could have a field day with this topic, and there's plenty more to say on it.

 Suggested Themes and Aesops